ButinVladimir/cyberiada/ROADMAP.md

 ## Equipment

 Each crew member has three different equipment slots: weapon, armor and utility.
 Weapon equipment deals damage, armor provides defense and utility gives buffs.
 Each equipment item has level and quality.
 Higher the level or quality, higher the requirements and stats.
-Equipment can be switched instantly without interrupting current order if crew member is not in combat or in hacking.
-It can be bought from weapon shop or be crafted.
+Changing equipment is not free - it results in short action which will override current member action and cannot be cancellable.
+Equipment can be bought from weapon shop, be crafted or earned by performing missions and contracts.
 Some equipments are faction-specific and require crafting or capturing weapon shop district for faction.

 Equipment will be lost after moving to another city unless specific favors are earned.

-Unavailable in beginning, can be unlocked in specific city.
+Unlocked in starting town at some point.

 ## Augmentations

 Augmentations are another way to buff crew members.
 Like equipment, each augmentation has level and quality, which affect requirements and stats.
-Unlike equipment, augmentations cannot be switched instantly, instead each augmentation has time wall to install which can be reduced by endurance.
+Augmentation is not free, each augmentation has time wall to install which can be reduced by endurance.
 Augmentations are installed in hospitals.

 Each crew member has following augmentations slots:
 - Skin